davidseiler/stm8-temperature-controller/README.md

 # STM8S Temperature Controller for 3D Printer Enclosure

 ## Description
-This repository contains the source code for a STM8S temperature controller for maintaining a constant ambient temperature in a 3D printer enclosure.
-It is developed for the sdcc targeting STM8S.
+This repository contains the source code for a STM8S temperature controller for maintaining a constant ambient temperature in an 3D printer enclosure.
+It is developed for the sdcc targeting STM8S003K3.

-## Part List
+## Parts List

- 1. STM8S MCU: This particular example uses a NUCLEO-8S207K8 dev board with the LQFP32 package.
-Requires at least 16 Kbytes of flash.
+ 1. STM8S003K3 MCU: This particular example uses a custom PCB with the TSSOP20 package.
+Requires at least 8 Kbytes of flash.
  2. 3 x DS18B20 temperature sensors.
- 3. HD44780 LCD1602 Display
+ 3. HD44780 LCD1602 Display with or without an I2C I/O expander
+ 4. 4-wire PWM controllable fan
+ 5. EC11 rotary encoder
+ 6. RT6224D Step-Down Buck Converter

+ For a full list of all parts with part numbers see /docs/parts.csv

-## Building Source
+## Building the Source

 ### Environment Setup